The Most Common In-Home Injuries for Seniors

 Store a Few First-Aid Kits

-Telling your doctor about any injuries you experience is a good practice in general, though you can treat most minor cuts and burns on your own with the proper supplies.
+Telling your doctor about any injuries you experience is a good practice in general, though you can treat most minor cuts and burns on your own with the proper supplies, such as sterile dressings and bandages.
 If you put a few first-aid kits throughout the house, you won’t have to worry about them being out of reach when an accident occurs.
 Just make sure you pack each one with wound care supplies and other emergency items you might need.

 Have a Reliable Way To Call for Help